WICG/attribution-reporting-api/event_attribution_reporting_clicks.md

 recently.

-The browser then schedules a report for the source that was picked by storing {`attributionreportto`, `attributiondestination` eTLD+1, `attributionsourceeventid`, [decoded](#data-encoding) trigger-data, priority, dedup-key} for the source.
+The browser then schedules a report for the source that was picked by storing {`attributionreportto`, `attributiondestination` eTLD+1, `attributionsourceeventid`, [decoded](#data-encoding) trigger-data, priority, deduplication-key} for the source.
 Scheduled reports will be sent as detailed in [Sending scheduled reports](#sending-scheduled-reports).

-The browser will only create reports for a source if the trigger's dedup-key has not already been associated with a report for that source.
+The browser will only create reports for a source if the trigger's deduplication-key has not already been associated with a report for that source.

 Each source is only allowed to schedule a maximum of three reports (see [Triggering attribution multiple times for the same source](#triggering-attribution-multiple-times-for-the-same-source)).
 The browser will delete sources which have sent three reports.